bluesky-social/atproto/.changeset/chilled-jokes-relax.md

 "@atproto/oauth-client": minor
 ---

 The `OAuthClient` (and runtime specific sub-classes) no longer return @atproto/api `Agent` instances.
-Instead, the return `OAuthSession` instances that can be used to instantiate `Agent` instances.
+Instead, the return `OAuthSession` instances that can be used to instantiate the `Agent` class.